 Nathan Cullen interview

-Rick Budhwa is an applied anthropologist who has worked within the realm of Indigenous cultural resources for nearly 25 years.
+Rick Budhwa is the publisher of Culturally Modified and an applied anthropologist who has worked within the realm of Indigenous cultural resources for nearly 25 years.
 Rick attended the University of Western Ontario where he received his BA in anthropology.
 Later, he completed a post-baccalaureate diploma in archaeology and master’s degree in anthropology/First Nations studies/archaeology at Simon Fraser University.
 He currently teaches at Northwest Community College and is the principal Crossroads Cultural Resource Management.
 Rick has been formally adopted into the Gitdumden Clan of the Wet'suwet'en First Nation in the traditional territories where he lives with his wife and two boys.Rick Budhwa